answersLogoWhite

 Continue Learning about Military History

-What was the effect of the war powers act?
+What is the war powers resolution?